“Practice makes perfect”, goes the old saying, quite unhelpfully.

 That last year of debate, I went from a nobody to my region’s dominant public speaker.
 I placed top 5 at every tournament, including two consecutive first place finishes.
 I went on to place 4th at nationals.

-It was a literal transformation, and it was all done through the power of focused practice.
+It was a literal transformation, and it was all done through the power of deliberate practice.

 Step 1.
 Analyze your speeches, and write down a list of issues.